How do I know if my webcam is hacked?

 Watch in My videos or My documents if you ever have a folder for your webcam and then check if it contains video files.
 If so, you must have been hacked.

-However, this technique is not foolproof, as some hackers can simply stream live to their devices whatever they can see through your webcam.
+However, this technique is not foolproof, as some hackers can simply live stream whatever they can see through your webcam to their devices.

 4) View Webcam startup and shutdown history in Windows 10

-Finally, the last technique to allow you to check if you have been hacked into your webcam is to view the webcam usage history thanks to Windows Event Viewer.
+Finally, the last technique to allow you to check if you have been hacked into your webcam is to view webcam usage history thanks to Event Viewer Windows.

-Windows Event Viewer is a tool installed by default on Windows that records all kinds of things that happen on the computer.
-For each event, the Event Viewer records an entry.
+Event Viewer Windows is a tool installed by default on Windows which records all sorts of things that happen on the computer.
+During each event, the event viewer records an entry.

 The Event Viewer also records the webcam startup and shutdown history.
 You can use these times to find out if your webcam has been used without your knowledge.